Awad265/Library-Management-System/README.md

 Python 3.8 or higher needed
 ---
 # Running the program
-- Download Zip
+- Clone the repositary
-- Run main.py
+- run main.py